kurapica/IGAS/PLoop/README.md

 * For the init :

-	* The class's constructor would be called before call the interfaces's initializer.
+	* The class's constructor would be called first, then the init-table if existed(Don't show in the example), the last is the interfaces's initializer.

 	* The system would try to find the class's constructor, if existed, call it, if not, go to its super class, continue the search.
 The super class's constructor should be called by the child class's constructor.